Visiting Sedona In December: 10 Things You Need To Know

 Kristen enjoying a stunning view over Sedona from the summit of Little Sugarloaf in solitude on a Winter’s morning

-Overcrowding is almost always one of the major problems with popular tourist spots and Sedona is one of the very best places to visit in the USA.
+Overcrowding is almost always one of the major problems any time you visit a popular tourist spot, and Sedona is one of the very best places to visit in the USA, so you should prepare yourself for heavy crowds.
+And to make matters worse, most touristy places generally have a peak season, a low season and shoulder seasons in between, whereas “low” season doesn’t really exist in Sedona.

-The Winter months of December, January and February attract fewer people to Sedona but we can tell you from experience it isn’t as quiet as you might hope.
-In fact, Sedona was far busier than nearby Grand Canyon South Rim in Winter, which stunned us.
+The winter months of December, January and February certainly attract fewer people to Sedona but we can tell you from experience it isn’t as quiet as you might hope.
+In fact, Sedona was far busier than nearby Grand Canyon South Rim in winter, which stunned us.

-We shared sunrise hikes in Sedona with more people than anywhere else in the US, and this was on weekdays in mid December.
-Popular trailheads are always busy, cars are always parked on roadsides and downtown Sedona was a constant hive of activity.
+We shared sunrise hikes in Sedona with more people than anywhere else in the US, and this was on weekdays in mid-December.
+Popular trailheads are always busy, cars are always parked on roadsides and downtown Sedona is a constant hive of activity.

 How Many People Visit Sedona?

-An estimated 3 million tourists visited Sedona annually before the COVID pandemic.
-But following international travel restrictions during 2020 that number increased by over 5% to 3.4 million.
+An estimated 3 million tourists visited Sedona annually before the coronavirus pandemic, and following international travel restrictions in 2020 that number increased by over 5% to 3.4 million.
+But since the end of the pandemic and the beginning of the subsequent economic crunch, tourism numbers have once again started to decline because Sedona is an expensive place to visit and people are more money conscious.

-According to the Sedona Chamber of Commerce, tourism is a $1 billion industry in Sedona and accounts for over $240 million in wages.
+According to Sedona’s Chamber of Commerce, tourism is a $1 billion industry for the region and it accounts for over $240 million in wages.
+They’re huge numbers.
+And it goes to show just how popular Sedona is.

 2. What Is Sedona Weather Like In December?